portals-project/vldb2023demo/sql-to-dataflow.md

 #### SQLToDataflowTxn

 In addition to this, we show how to also perform transactional queries (SQLToDataflowTxn), and how to perform queries to remote tables (SQLToRemoteDataflow, advanced).
-Not shown in the examples, is how to connect to multiple tables, in order to join inforation from multiple tables.
+Not shown in the examples, is how to connect to multiple tables, in order to join information from multiple tables.

 ```scala
 /** Portals application which runs the queriable KV Table. */